Palliative Care & Supportive Care for Adults Care Team

 Ms. Adeyemi is a board-certified adult nurse practitioner.
 She completed subspecialty training in palliative care and received a master’s degree from NYU.
 Before joining the palliative care team, she worked for more than seven years as an oncology–hematology registered nurse.

 Kathleen DiGangi Condon, DNP, MA, ANP-BC

-Ms. Miller is a licensed clinical social worker.
-She holds a master’s degree in social work from the Columbia University School of Social Work, where she was a recipient of the Dr. Maurice V. Russell Fellowship for Medical Social Work.
-She also holds a master’s degree in divinity from Union Theological Seminary.
-She completed her subspecialty palliative care training at the Post Graduate Fellowship in Palliative Care at the Mt.
-Sinai Beth Israel Division of Palliative Medicine.
-Ms. Miller has published in the bioethics and social work literature and also lectures regionally and nationally for organizations such as the National Hospice and Palliative Care Organization and the Social Work Hospice and Palliative Care Network.
+Ms. Ribeiro Miller is a licensed clinical social worker.
+She holds a master’s degree in social work from Columbia University School of Social Work, where she was a recipient of the Dr. Maurice V. Russell Fellowship for Medical Social Work.
+She also received a master’s degree in divinity from Union Theological Seminary, and a bachelor’s of science degree from Rutgers University.
+Ms. Ribeiro Miller completed her subspecialty palliative care training at Mount Sinai Beth Israel, and is a clinical instructor of medicine and frequent lecturer at NYU Long Island School of Medicine.
+She has published in the bioethics and social work literature and lectures regionally and nationally for organizations such as the National Hospice and Palliative Care Organization and the Social Work Hospice and Palliative Care Network.
 She is also a member of the NYU Langone Hospital—Long Island Medical Ethics Workgroup and the Spiritual Care Services Advisory Committee.

 Nicole Rossi, LCSW, APHSW-C